losgorriones/.github/profile/README.md

-# Repository of collaborating on _NONAME_ project.
+# Repository of collaborating on KarTup project.

 ## Activities which are done here
 - Sharing self-written content related to the project.